 Modern biological methods produce big data, a development that demands specialized computational methods to make such data to be understandable, and which also makes it possible to tackle questions in the biosciences that were previously seen as unanswerable.
-This course will teach you to use Python and other programming tools to organize, compare and analyse biological data, with focus on sequences of nucleotides and amino acids.
+This course will teach you to use Python and other programming tools to organize, compare and analyse biological data, such as for example sequences of nucleotides and amino acids.

 After completing this course, you

-- are familiar with the underlying statistical principles for analyzing large sequence datasets
+- are familiar with the underlying statistical principles for analyzing large biological datasets

-- know of the most important strategies and algorithms for pairwise sequence comparisons and for searches in sequence databases
+- know of the most important strategies and algorithms for processing large biological datasets

-- understand how comparison of biological sequences can give functional and evolutionary information
+- understand how the comparison of biological datasets can give functional and evolutionary information

-- can use programming to implement simple sequence analysis algorithms
+- can use programming to implement simple algorithms relevant for bioinformatics

 Priority will be given to students in the bachelor program in Biosciences.